Startup Accelerator vs Incubator: Differences and Things to Consider

 Accelerator programs have various application processes, but in most cases, screening works the following way:

-1. Startups apply for the program by introducing their project (for example, it can be a presentation).
+1. Startups apply for the program by introducing their project (for example, it can be a created pitch deck or other presentation).

 2. Accelerators review the application for several weeks, assessing the project.
 They need "proof of traction", so they evaluate various MVP validation criteria like analytics, product performance metrics, demand, product stability, team competence, signs of product-market fit, current revenue, and overall business performance.